neuronsimulator/nrn/simctrl/programmatic.rst

         confusing way. for debugging only.

-        With args, return the matrix element associated with the integer index in the row corresponding to the currently accessed section at position x.
+        With args, return the matrix element associated with the integer index in the row corresponding to ``section(x)``.
         The index 1...4 is associated with:
-        The coeeficient for the effect of this locations voltage on current balance at the parent location, The coeeficient for the effect of this locations voltage on current balance at this location, The coeeficient for the effect of the parent locations voltage on current balance at this location, The right hand side of the matrix equation for this location.
+        The coefficient for the effect of this locations voltage on current balance at the parent location, The coefficient for the effect of this locations voltage on current balance at this location, The coefficient for the effect of the parent locations voltage on current balance at this location, The right hand side of the matrix equation for this location.
 These are the values of NODEA, NODED NODEB, and NODERHS respectively in nrn/src/nrnoc/section.h .
 The matrix elements are properly setup on return